frippz/wasd-iso-sv-aek2/README.md

 ### Why are some of the keys not corresponding to the actual function in the OS?

 Silly macOS thinks you’ve plugged in some unholy semi-Mac-compatible PC keyboard.
 I’m not actually sure, to be honest.
 I use [Karabiner Elements](https://pqrs.org/osx/karabiner/) to remap my keys as needed.
 Particularly the `§` and `<` keys, that become reversed for some reason.

+### Did you make this yourself?

+Nah, I just found [someone else’s UK layout](http://hccdata.s3.amazonaws.com/WASD-ISO-UK-AEKII.svg) on the interwebs and modified it to make it more 🇸🇪❤️.